azoth-lang/azoth.language.reference/src/struct-initializers.md

 ## Definite Assignment

 Like constructors, definite assignment of fields is enforced.
-Since a struct never has a base class.
-The transition point to fully initialized is always implicit.
+Since a struct never has a base class, the transition point to fully initialized is always implicit.

 ## Copy Initializers